Tofudog/Biostats-in-R/README.md

 (still in progress of starting... check out my other things)

-(another update: by July 31, I will have more content)
+(another update: by July 31, I will have more content) ...
+Today is July 31 and more has been released

 A complete biostatistics and data science course in R